 The Bachelor of Social Work is the standard course of education in the field of social work and instructs in the knowledge, skills and practice of the profession, provides opportunities for hand-on experience, and offers courses of study with specific areas of focus including community outreach, human behavior, urban development, family therapy and a host of others.
 The Bachelor of Science in Social Work is fairly similar, though may offer a sharper focus on hands-on training.
 The Bachelor of Art in Social Work offers a similar course of study, but the degree is pursued in tandem with a liberal arts concentration like English or psychology.

-Now that you know what to look for, check out The 30 Best Bachelor in Social Work Degree Programs.
+Now that you know what to look for, check out The 40 Best Bachelor's in Social Work Degree Programs.

-Or, if you’re planning on pursuing your degree online, check out The 10 Best Online Bachelor of Social Work Degree Programs.
+Or, if you're planning on pursuing your degree online, check out The 25 Best Online Bachelor's of Social Work Degree Programs.

 Master of Social Work (MSW)